 AI Cost Curves

-When API costs cross the self-hosting line — the economics that drive infrastructure decisions.
+When API costs cross the self-hosting line — the economics that drive AI infrastructure decisions, and how to spot the crossover before it hits your bill.

 The economics explained